05 November 2008

 M E A N W H I L E

-In the olden days, if you got other people to vote the way you wanted them to, you usually had to pay them, and it was called "vote buying," and it was illegal.
+In the olden days, if you got other people to vote the way you wanted them to, you had to pay them, and it was called "vote buying," and it was illegal.
 And it was not a true reflection of the will of the people.
 Which is

 the entire